-The ESB cable fluid acts as an electrical insulator and aids the conduction of heat away from the conductor allowing the cable to operate more efficiently.
+The ESB cable fluid acts as an electrical insulator and aids the conduction of heat away from the conductor allowing the cable to be run more efficiently.
 Fluid filled cables are largely located in urban/suburban areas and so are particularly vulnerable to third party interference or damage.
-Over time cables can develop leaks due to corrosion / fracture/ defects in the cable sheath and in joints and terminations.
-When such leaks occur, there is potential for contamination to occur and impact upon surface water, groundwater, soils and ecology.
+Over time a cable can develop leaks due to corrosion / fracture/ defects in the cable sheath and in joints and terminations.
+When such leaks occur, there is potential for pollution to occur to surface water, groundwater, soils and ecology.